 about us

-This men’s group was started in 2021 by two friends: Owen Fitzpatrick and Justin Preter.
-It began as a simple experiment to see what would happen if you got a bunch of men together in a room and tried being really honest with each other.
-Over the last 5 years, it has grown into a coalition of dozens of men committed to their own growth, to redefining masculinity, and to creating lifelong connections.
+This men’s group was started in 2021, late in the pandemic, by two friends: Owen Fitzpatrick and Justin Preter.
+It began as a simple experiment to see what would happen if you got a bunch of guys together in a room and tried being really honest with each other.
+Over the last 5 years, it has gone through various iterations, and seen its members go through family deaths, births, marriages, divorces, career changes, and everything in between.
+Over time, it has grown into a coalition of men committed to their own growth, to redefining masculinity, and to creating lifelong connections.

-We meet every Thursday evening from 7-9pm PST, alternating between online and in-person at our West Seattle space.
+Meetings take place twice a month, alternating between online and in-person in West Seattle.
 Activities include discussion, play, music jams, storytelling, boxing, dance, fires, cold-plunges, and more.

 our facilitators